28 Proven Ways to Get a Work Promotion Without Asking

 13. Be A Good Oral Communicator

-Having the ability to speak clearly and with structure is a huge plus when in the race for promotion.
+The ability to speak clearly and with structure is a huge plus in the race for promotion.
 I am not even talking about presenting to an audience of 1,000; I am just talking about small groups and one-to-one discussions.
-Of course, being comfortable in larger groups is also a huge plus.28 Proven & Practical Ways to Get Promoted At Work Career & Promotion
+Of course, being comfortable in larger groups is also a huge plus.28 Proven Ways to Get a Work Promotion Without Asking Career & Promotion

-Being able to clearly and intelligibly get your point across is vital in today’s business world.
+Clearly and intelligibly getting your point across is vital in today’s business world.
 Your words should also mean something.
-Avoid giving strong opinions when you are not well informed; if you do not know something, say so.
+Avoid giving strong opinions when poorly informed; if you do not know something, say so.

-Oral Communication Tip: All of us, from the CEO to the individual contributor, can improve our speaking skills.
-If you seriously want to grow your confidence and engagement, the single best way to do it is by joining the not-for-profit organization, Toastmasters.
+Oral Communication Tip: Everyone can improve their speaking skills, from the CEO to the individual contributor.
+If you seriously want to grow your confidence and engagement, the single best way to do it is by joining the not-for-profit organization Toastmasters.
 I was a member myself for two years.

 14. Be A Good Visual Communicator

-When I want to get an important point across, I always use a visual.
+When I want to convey an important point, I always use a visual.
 A visual is a graphical representation of the key points you are trying to make.demonstrate good decision making with your boss

 Important points warrant pulling up a PowerPoint presentation or a whiteboard.
-But in team meetings, it is simply worth sharing the meeting agenda and minutes so that the audience can see what the topic is and who the actions belong to.
+However, in team meetings, it is simply worth sharing the agenda and minutes so that the audience can see what the topic is and who the actions belong to.

-The visual side of the brain is a lot more receptive than the audio receptors.
-As they say, “a picture paints a thousand words,” and this is as true in remote team meetings as it is in an art exhibition.
+The brain’s visual side is much more receptive than the audio receptors.
+As they say, “A picture paints a thousand words,” which is as true in remote team meetings as in an art exhibition.

 Visual Communication Tip: Keep your visuals to mostly images and diagrams, not pages of text.